stefanoverna/graphql8/guides/type_definitions/interfaces.md

 ### Resolve Type

-When a field's return type is an interface, GraphQL has to figure out what _specific_ object type to use for the return value.
+When a field's return type is an interface, GraphQL8 has to figure out what _specific_ object type to use for the return value.
 In the example above, each `customer` must be categorized as an `Individual` or `Company`.
 You can do this by:

 - Providing a top-level `Schema.resolve_type` method; _OR_
 - Providing an interface-level `.resolve_type` method in `definition_methods`.